Satellite-im/Uplink/docs/stu-notes/webrtc-stuff/gstreamer-notes.md

 # ICE notes
-- ICE exchanges a multiplicity of IP addresses and ports, which are then tested for connectivity by p2p conenctivity checks
+- ICE exchanges a multiplicity of IP addresses and ports, which are then tested for connectivity by p2p connectivity checks
 - requires a signaling protocol (NAT traversal must be done separately for signaling - the initial data exchange)
 - gathering candidates
     + ICE gathers ip address/port combinations.